huaweicloud/huaweicloud-fpga/fp1/hardware/vivado_design/lib/sim/doc/user_guide.md

         `else
             // If using vivado simulator, use std::randomize instead to avoid the
             // core dump
-            // I was no idea about why randomize can not be success when using vivado simulator, so I had to commont all randomize. id     = 'd0;
+            // I was no idea about why randomize cannot be success when using vivado simulator, so I had to comment all randomize. id     = 'd0;
             result = 'd1;
             addr  += 'h1000;